 In this case, we want to select all the values that exist within the dataset.
-From the below screenshot, we can say we have Order Date, Quantity and Unit Price column as Value.
+From the below screenshot, we can say we have the Order Date, Quantity, and Unit Price column as Value.
 Other columns such as Product as Text and Total Price as Formula column.

 Step 1: Select the entire dataset, then, Go to the Home tab > Select Find & Select (from the Editing section) > Choose Go to Special (from the options).

 Step 2: The Go to Special dialog box appears.
 Select Constants under the Select option.
 Make sure to unselect options (i.e., Text, Logicals, and Errors) except Numbers.